RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 **Engagement Credit total:** Individual items that receive engagement credits will be visible in the Blackboard gradebook along with the number of credits you received on it.
 Additionally, there is an entry for the running total of Engagement Credits you've earned so far in the course, so you can track your progress.

 **Final exam:** In addition to the regular assignments, we will have a final exam consisting of two main parts: A comprehensive exam focusing on main concepts and big ideas; and a final Checkpoint for anyone who needs one more attempt on a Skill.
+You'll get detailed information on the final exam around the middle of the semester.

 ### How your course grade is determined